 AI Analytics tools

 AI influences web design by implementing useful analytics tools.
 They help companies to analyze the impact their design produces and “polish” their websites accordingly.
 By chomping down big data into analyzable numbers and patterns, predictive analytics tools reveal real-time insights about what works and what doesn’t for website visitors and potential customers.
 This change enables businesses to understand which types of consumers are drawn to their site and to provide those visitors with seamless user experience.
 Thus, AI-powered tools help web designers to refine websites and make them increasingly user-friendly.

 AI as the Design Part

 Numerous AI tools are changing the look of the design we are accustomed to.
-One of the most prominent examples is the extensive usage of chatbots.
+One of the most prominent examples is the extensive usage of chatbots and AI image generator tools.
 They are on the rise on the web due to its positive influence on users around the globe.
 In theory, they are meant as another hand to reach the audience and to establish a connection by a conversation rather than a touch or a click.
 The latest chatbots rely on sophisticated natural language processing (NLP) systems to hold meaningful conversations with clients.
 The more chatbots are launched to the market, the more critical it is to consider their impact on design and the customer’s journey.

 The design of the bot conversational interfaces is totally different from UI and UX design of the applications.
 It should allow users to interact with businesses like they would with a person.
 This enables businesses to build more trustworthy relationships with their customers.